martysanchez/triplemint-browse-listings/README.md

 A deployed version of this web app can be found at **[https://triplemint-browse-listings.vercel.app/](https://triplemint-browse-listings.vercel.app/)**

-## Project Features
+## Compatibility

-- Responsive Grid Layout
-- Filters (min price, max price, number of bedrooms)
-- Sorting (by price ascending or descending)
+This web app has been tested in the latest versions of Chrome, Firefox and Safari.

-## Versions
+## Filters

-There are two implementations of the price filters
+There are two implementations of the price filters.
+Links are provided within the app to toggle between versions.

 - v1 - price filters as text inputs
 - v2 - price filters as range inputs (sliders)